Fenian Rising: Aftermath

+Between 8 April and 19 June 1867, 169 prisoners were tried before Special Commissions in Dublin, Cork and Limerick; the great majority, 110 men, pleaded guilty, fifty-two were convicted following jury trial and seven were acquitted, while eight, including McCafferty, were convicted of high treason and sentenced to death, sentences that were commuted not long afterwards.
+Patrick Doran, who had taken part in the Dundrum, Stepaside and Glencullen attacks, was tried alongside Colonel Thomas Francis Burke at Green Street courthouse on 28 April 1867; both men were sentenced to be hanged, drawn and quartered, reportedly the last such sentence imposed in British judicial history, before it was commuted to transportation for life.
+Doran was transported aboard the Hougoumont, which sailed for Fremantle on 12 October 1867 carrying 280 convicts, including 63 Fenians, among them the writer John Boyle O'Reilly; it was the last convict ship to leave Britain for the Australian penal colonies.

+Colonel Fariola attempted to escape after the collapse of the rising, but was arrested in London and pleaded guilty before the November 1867 special commission in Dublin, on the advice of fellow prisoner General Halpin; given the choice of transportation to a British colony, he selected Australia.
+Massey's evidence as a Crown witness before the Special Commissions was central to a number of subsequent convictions, though contemporaries such as A. M. Sullivan and Cluseret took differing views of his motives, with Sullivan describing him as a man who, on discovering the conspiracy was already betrayed by others, concluded it was better that "the whole business was burst up" with the fewest possible casualties, rather than as a spy who had planned from the outset to inform.

 On 11 September 1867, Colonel Thomas J. Kelly ("Deputy Central Organizer of the Irish Republic") was arrested in Manchester, where he had gone from Dublin to attend a council of the English "centres" (organisers), together with a companion, Captain Timothy Deasy.
 A plot to rescue these prisoners was hatched by Edward O'Meagher Condon with other Manchester Fenians; on 18 September, while Kelly and Deasy were being conveyed through the city from the courthouse, the prison van was attacked by Fenians armed with revolvers, and in the scuffle Police Sergeant Charles Brett, who was seated inside the van, was shot dead.
 Three Fenians who took part in the attempted rescue, William Philip Allen, Michael Larkin, and Michael O'Brien, were later executed, and are remembered as the "Manchester Martyrs."